sftpplus/sftpplus-docs/src/doc_source/guides/security.rst

 Weak ciphers and protocols
 --------------------------

-TLS/SSL and SSH protocols were introduced a long time ago, SSL 3.0 being introduced in 1996.
+TLS/SSL and SSH protocols were introduced a long time ago, for example SSL 3.0 was introduced in 1996.
 Over time, some of the protocols or cryptographic algorithms proved to have design weaknesses or to be less secure.

 The following cryptographic algorithms and protocols are not considered secure:

-* SSL at any version
+* SSL, all versions
 * RC4
 * MD5 message-digest algorithm
 * DES Data Encryption Standard symmetric-key algorithm
 * Export grade algorithms.

-SSL version 2.0 is not supported as it contains a number of security flaws which ultimately led to the design of SSL version 3.0.
+SSL version 2.0 is not supported because it contains a number of security flaws which ultimately led to the design of SSL version 3.0.

 SSL version 3.0 is supported, but its usage is highly discouraged.
 As of 2014, the 3.0 version of SSL is considered insecure.

-RC4 in SSL and TLS was at one time considered secure but as of March 2013, using RC4 in SSL and TLS is considered insecure.
+RC4 in SSL and TLS was some time ago considered secure.
+As of March 2013, using RC4 in SSL and TLS is considered insecure.

-The MD5 message-digest algorithm is a widely used cryptographic hash function, but with modern computers the security of the MD5 hash function is severely compromised.
+The MD5 message-digest algorithm is a widely used cryptographic hash function.
+However, on modern computers, the security of the MD5 hash function is severely compromised.
 The algorithm is not included in the list of approved FIPS 140-2 hash functions.

-The DES symmetric-key algorithm is vulnerable to brute force attack, and is not considered secure.
+The DES symmetric-key algorithm is vulnerable to brute force attack, thus is not considered secure.

-While the 3DES algorithm is approved by FIPS 140-2, it is no longer considered secure due to the vulnerability associated with the SWEET32 attack
+While the 3DES algorithm is approved by FIPS 140-2, it is no longer considered secure due to the vulnerability associated with the SWEET32 attack.

-U.S. cryptography export regulations define a set of algorithms with the intention of allowing them to be broken easily by the NSA, but not by other organizations with fewer computing resources.
+U.S. cryptography export regulations define a set of algorithms easily broken by the NSA, but not by other organizations with fewer computing resources.
-Nowadays, NSA capabilities from the 1990s can be matched by any personal computer, making those algorithms insecure.
+Nowadays, NSA capabilities from the 1990s can be matched by personal computers, making those algorithms insecure.

-While for some, FIPS 140-2 compliance is the gold standard for security, it was released in December 2002.
+For a long time, FIPS 140-2 compliance was the gold standard for security.
+However, it was released in December 2002.
-With the fast pace at which the computer security landscape is evolving, a standard defined in 2002 should not be considered up to date.
+With the fast pace of the computer security landscape, a standard defined in 2002 should not be considered up to date.

-FIPS 140-3 update was not yet released due to disagreement in the US government and the updated document is not yet ready for consumption as of this writing.
+The updated FIPS 140-3 was released on March 22, 2019.

-Meanwhile, use the guidance from PCI and ISO/IEC 24759:2017 standards.
+Alternatively, use the guidance from the PCI and ISO/IEC 24759:2017 standards.

 NULL ciphers